 Usually, surgery has been the main treatment for craniopharyngioma.
 However, many patients also benefit from having a type of radiation therapy known as stereotactic radiosurgery coupled with a smaller surgery to remove the tumor.
 With stereotactic radiosurgery, radiation beams are aimed and delivered directly to the tumor without the need for an incision.

 We Specialize in Brain Health

-At IGEA Brain & Spine, our ivy league educated and board-certified neurosurgeons in New Jersey have years of specialized training in the effective and advanced treatment of craniopharyngiomas and other types of brain tumors.
+At IGEA Brain, Spine & Orthopedics, our ivy league educated and board-certified neurosurgeons in New Jersey have years of specialized training in the effective and advanced treatment of craniopharyngiomas and other types of brain tumors.
 As a practice, we are dedicated to providing superior quality of care to patients living with brain, spine and neuroendovascular conditions using the latest tools and techniques in the industry.

 For more information or to schedule an appointment with one of our specialists, contact us today.